 - Googlebot Mobile HTML & JS – Mozilla/5.0 (Linux; Android 6.0.1; Nexus 5X Build/MMB29P) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/88.0.4324.150 Safari/537.36 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)

 - Desktop HTML – Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/88.0.4324.150 Safari/537.36

 - Mobile HTML & JS – Mozilla/5.0 (iPhone; CPU iPhone OS 12_2 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Mobile/15E148

 Check the documentation to see the latest on what Google has indicated is in use.

 Here’s the thing, you shouldn’t have to do the process that I just walked you through.
 It is tedious and does not lend itself to scale because you will have difficulty crawling in parallel from your local machine.
 It also does not allow you to get a sense of where the disparities are exactly in the code.
+This can also be a challenge at scale for enterprise SEO.
 So, I’d like to introduce you to a new free tool that I whipped up called Parito.